 15 Jun The Dangers of Searching for Treatment Online

 Many people search for help for addiction online.
-In the United States alone, about 3,000 people a month search for “drug rehab,” 2,000 a month for “addiction treatment,” and 4,500 for “heroin withdrawal.”
+According to the online tool Ahrefs, in the United States alone, about 3,000 people a month search for “drug rehab,” 2,000 a month for “addiction treatment,” and 4,500 for “heroin withdrawal.”
 The Internet is a great tool, offering people the opportunity to find help when and where they need it.
 However, there are some dangers associated with searching for help online.

 As an SEO company specializing in addiction treatment marketing, we’re quite familiar with what can go wrong.
 We work with those in the addiction treatment industry to help them market themselves.
 We also publish posts like our 5 Things You Need to Know to Effectively Market Your Treatment Center Online, offering tips to those trying to reach more people.